 Our third day in Berlin began productively, me and Lucy decided to go for a morning run.
-Even after two days in Berlin all of the streets looked the same, big and industrial.
+Even after two days in Berlin, all of the streets looked the same, big and industrial.
 So I discovered a new skill of running whilst reading a map.
 Running through the crowded streets of Berlin wasn’t ideal, so we were thankful to find a quiet park to do a quick circuit in.
-Later to our, we discovered this park was, in fact, a mass grave for world war two victims.
-In which we had been doing situps, not our finest moment.
+Later to our horror, we discovered this park was, in fact, a mass grave for world war two victims.
+In which we had been doing sit-ups, not our finest moment.

-Back at the hostel when the others were up and ready we headed to the Holocaust memorial museum.
+Back at the hostel when the others were up and ready, we headed to the Holocaust memorial museum.
 I would recommend avoiding peak times as we queued for at least 30 minutes to get in.
-The museum was incredible it was interesting, distressing and deeply moving.
+The museum was incredible.
+It was interesting, distressing and profoundly moving.
 Situated entirely underground, beneath the monument we visited on our first day, it gives off an eerie atmosphere.
 If you only have time to visit one museum whilst in Berlin this is the one I would choose.
 It told the history of the holocaust through thousands of individual lives, giving a harrowing personal touch.
-There is a room dedicated to the victim’s lives, it projects a different name and short biography of each victim.
-It takes 6 years continuously playing to get through them all.
+There is a room dedicated to the victim’s lives.
+It projects a different name and short biography of each victim.
+It takes six years continuously playing to get through them all.
 Safe to say that we were all very emotional by the end.

-Leaving the museum we decided to lighten the mood by trying some traditional German currywurst.
-We were starving so went to the first place we found opposite the museum.
-This was a bad idea, it can only be described as German McDonald.
+Leaving the museum, we decided to lighten the mood by trying some traditional German curry-wurst.
+We were starving so we went to the first place we found opposite the museum.
+This was a bad idea.
+It can only be described as German McDonald.
 We were presented with plastic plates and our sausages were very questionable.
 This was made harder to swallow by Beth immediately stating they looked exactly like penises.

 Still hungry after an unsatisfying lunch we found a nice ice cream shop and just had enough time to run back to the Reichstag.
 You can only go to the top of the Reichstag by appointment.
 Therefore I would recommend booking well in advance as in peak seasons it can get very busy, you need to take your passport too.

-On arrival, we were greeted which a very strict screening process similar to airport security.
-Much to our amusement as we were putting our bags through Beth realised she had the end of a cucumber wrapped in tin foil in her bag.
-Which would have showed up an interesting shape on the scanner.
+On arrival, we were greeted with a rigorous screening process similar to airport security.
+Much to our amusement as we were putting our bags through Beth realised she had the end of a cucumber wrapped in tin foil in her bag, which would have shown up an interesting shape on the scanner.

-Throughout our time in Berlin Harrie and Lucy have been having a problem.
-They have been massively struggling to work out if people are male or female.
-They don’t mean it a bad way gender stereotyping way, just that the androgynous style in Berlin has them totally baffled.
-This has resulted in numerous funny situations for me and Beth, as we walk through the streets of Berlin and they argue between themselves.
-The most difficult case happened in the Reichstag as we were queuing for the lift to the top.
-I will admit this person was incredibly confusing as Harrie and Lucy becoming more and more frustrated trying to work it out.
-Resulting in Lucy loudly declaring ‘I just don’t understand, WHAT IS IT?!!!’
+Throughout our time in Berlin, Harrie and Lucy have been having a problem.
+They have been massively struggling to work out peoples gender.
+They don’t mean it a negative way or gender stereotyping way, just that the androgynous style in Berlin has them total baffled.
+It has resulted in numerous funny situations for Beth and me, as we walk through the streets of Berlin, and they argue between themselves.
+As we were queuing for the lift to the top of the Reichstag, they encountered their most challenging case yet, and frustrated had to admit defeat.

-The Reichstag is certainly an interesting design, although the views from the top weren’t exactly mind-blowing.
-The audio tour was interesting and told lots about not only the design of the dome but about the sights of berlin as well.
-The toilets in the Reichstag were a very strange experience, we had to be called to a cubicle by a women who would then clean the toilet after you before allowing the next person in.
-Our confusion at this strange system resulted in us getting shouted at by a terrifying German women.
+The Reichstag is undoubtedly an exciting design, although the views from the top weren’t exactly mind-blowing.
+The audio tour was interesting and told lots about not only the creation of the dome but about the sights of Berlin as well.
+The toilets in the Reichstag were a very strange experience.
+We had to be called to a cubicle by a woman who would then clean the bathroom after you before allowing the next person in.
+Our confusion at this strange system resulted in us getting shouted at by a terrifying German woman.
 Who for some bizarre reason then sent Harrie into the men’s, which she hadn’t done for anyone else.
 We were in hysterics about this.

 The most hilarious moment of the day happened as we were leaving the Reichstag.
-An incredibly large woman wearing white jeans was walking along in front of us.
+A woman wearing white jeans was walking along in front of us.
 Beth and Lucy suddenly started staring in horror.
-Not sure what was going on I quickly discovered when as her top slowly rode up to reveal a huge poo stain in the middle of her white jeans.
-Lucy shouted out ‘WHAT IS IT?!!!’ by this time, the entire group exiting the building started to realise.
+Not sure what was going on I quickly discovered, as her top slowly rode up to reveal a colossal suspicious stain in the middle of her white jeans.
+Lucy shouted out ‘WHAT IS IT?!!!’ by this time, the entire group exiting the building has started to realise.
 There were only really two options; it was either a giant chocolate stain or a giant shit stain.
-The worst part was her friend walking with her clearly knew the situation and hadn’t informed her.
+The worst part was her friend clearly knew the situation and most likely hadn’t informed her.